itstriolink/pgsynthdata/README.md

 ------
 A lightweight tool written in Python that teams up with PostgreSQL and it's *pg_stats* view in order to generate fully synthetic data that seem as realistic as possible.

-The *Tennis_ATP* dataset can be found inside resources/ and can be set-up very easily using the *import.bat* file (if on Windows) or importing the *.csv* files directly into Postgres (which should be pretty straight-forward).
+The "Tennis_ATP" dataset can be found inside *resources/* and can be set-up very easily using the *import.bat* file (if on Windows) or by importing the *.csv* files directly into Postgres (which should be pretty straight-forward).

 Installation
 ------